racheldrake/MSID/README.md

 ### Macaulay Library Records
 The audio visual index used in this dataset is processed from records from the online Macaulay Library.
 We publish the final audio visual index used in the analysis but not the raw data associated with Macaulay Library records.
 This file can be found in folder `AVI` below.

+### Species Trait Data
+Species trait data used during the phylogenetic analysis can be found in the publication repository for Schuetz & Johnston (2019).

 ## Information about code
 The following is a breakdown of scripts for the analysis.
 All scripts contain a description of their purpose in the header too.